MAIN #: 612-767-6601

 A Licensed Drug and Alcohol Counselor will complete the assessment with you.

 Many times those involved with the criminal justice system, probation, and the courts are mandated to complete a chemical health evaluation and follow all recommendations.
 It could also be mandated as part of a release plan from prison or jail.
-OR.
-An individual seeks help on their own for help with their substance abuse problems.
+An individual may also seek help on their own for help with their substance abuse problems.

-Insurance information, a list of current medications, probation contact information, and documents like a driver's licence to verify identity.
+Insurance information, a list of current medications, probation contact information, and documents such as a driver's licence to verify identity.

 Typically the assessment itself takes about 60-90 minutes.